thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 If you want to take advantage of WCA Travel Funding, you must submit [an application](https://docs.google.com/forms/d/e/1FAIpQLSex2yNko7m6SL12zuMXD6WtowUNzxsNZYXYjx5yvYKYDOPbhQ/viewform) at least 60 days before the competition date while the competition is still unannounced.
 If the competition is less than 60 days away or already announced, the application will not be funded.
 The application must have the official support of a Senior Delegate or Board member as a sponsor and explain how much funding is needed and why the region where the competition will be held cannot provide those funds themselves.
 The WFC will discuss your application and return a decision to you as quickly as possible so you can move forward with the competition planning process.
 If your application is approved, the WFC will then work with you to make the necessary purchases (plane tickets, lodging reservations).

 If you are able to take advantage of WCA Travel Funding and bring competitions to a new region, please keep an eye out for potential Trainee Delegates (or provide support in training existing ones if there are any).
 Once a new region gets its own Junior Delegate, then Travel Funding is no longer needed for future competitions there and other new regions around the world can be the beneficiaries of this program instead.
-Please note that WCA Travel Funding only applies in cases where the Delegate’s travel is strictly necessary to ensure the competition happens at all.
+Please note that WCA Travel Funding only applies in cases where the Delegate's travel is strictly necessary to ensure the competition happens at all.
 It cannot currently be used to send experienced Delegates to continue the training of Junior Delegates or for Senior/Regional Delegates to visit other areas of their region for supervision.

 For more information on the WCA Travel Funding program, please review the [official policy](https://documents.worldcubeassociation.org/documents/policies/external/Travel%20Reimbursement.pdf) or reach out to the WFC directly at [finance@worldcubeassociation.org](mailto:finance@worldcubeassociation.org).